Admin Office: (315) 255-1305

 The Festival showcases "Broadway in the Finger Lakes," at three venues in "History's Hometown" of Auburn, N.Y.

-For more adventurous theatre goers, the MGR Downtown Series at the Auburn Public Theatre presents some of off-Broadway's funniest and edgiest offerings.
+For more adventurous theatre goers, the MGR Downtown Series at the Auburn Public Theater presents some of off-Broadway's funniest and edgiest offerings.

 Finally, musicals in development get a kickstart at Theatre Mack at the Cayuga Museum of History and Art in The PiTCH series' open forum where creative teams and fans interact to try to create the next great musical.